conda-forge/miniforge/README.md

     source "${HOME}/conda/etc/profile.d/conda.sh

-Finally, you can run this command.
+Finally, you can run the command to activate the base environment

     conda activate